faasm/faasm/docs/toolchain.md

 - Bump up the Faasm version (as outlined in [release docs](releases.md))
 - Rebuild the toolchain itself (based on instructions above)
-- Rebuild the basic sysroot libraries (`inv compile-libc compile-eigen compile-libfaasm`)
+- Rebuild the basic sysroot libraries (`inv libs.libc libs.eigen libs.faasm`)
 - Rebuild 3rd party libraries (Pyodide and Tensorflow, see relevant docs)
 - Rebuild and upload _all_ wasm functions (all those under `funcs`)
 - Set up the runtime root (see Python docs and Ansible `runtime_fs.yml` playbook)